-When the setup button is pressed the HBC-4301 enters the Setup mode.
+When the setup key is pressed the HBC-4301 enters the Setup mode.
+The controller options can be checked or changed in the setup mode.
 The HBC-4301 will still communicate with the PC in setup mode.
+Pressing the setup key again will return the controller to run mode.
 It will automatically return to the Run mode after 30 seconds without any keys being pressed.